PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # TODO Items for v3.3.0-alpha.13

+- break one block but blocks counts register 2 - Aimatt

+- DONE: change BLOCKEVENTS to use MONITOR priority - PrinceHatem

+- add option to allow AIR when at MONITOR priority - PrinceHatem
+  - issue with when a break is canceled on RevEn such as when durability is zero.

 - On the new cmdStats details, add nano run times for commands so we can include avg run times.